 Several disciplines and treatments can be provided to patients in the comfort of their homes.
 A good example is occupational therapists who can help people learn basic, everyday skills to live normal lives and lower their dependency on caregivers.
 Other than these skills, the differently-abled can also train in courses to acquire gainful employment, perhaps, working remote jobs that don’t need them to travel to work.

-Connecting with patients online has enabled occupational therapists to continue their sessions uninterrupted by unavoidable situations like the pandemic where lockdowns and social distancing were enforced for professionals and their clientele.
+Connecting with patients online has enabled Townsville occupational therapy clinics to continue their sessions uninterrupted by unavoidable situations like the pandemic where lockdowns and social distancing were enforced for professionals and their clientele.
 Collaboration and communication tools have created a world where humans can connect and continue activities without traveling or meeting in person.

 Other than specialized services and therapy, technology and collaboration have changed the face of healthcare.
 Doctors can provide virtual consultancy by talking to patients, understanding their symptoms, and giving advice over the internet.
 They can write prescriptions and ensure that medicines are delivered to the patients’ doorsteps.
 It is not only the care and aftercare that moved online but even the exams to get certified a therapist have moved online, as well as the occupational therapy exam prep.